pboivin/filament-peek/docs/builder-previews.md

 Use the `extraAttributes()` method to add any other HTML attributes.

+<a name="preview-auto-refresh"></a>

 ## Automatically Updating the Builder Preview (Experimental)

-By default, the Builder Editor is not reactive.
-Updating the fields won't automatically refresh the preview iframe.
-You can enable the `showAutoRefreshToggle` in the [configuration](./configuration.md).
-This will add a checkbox in the header of the Editor panel in the preview modal.
-Activating this checkbox will make all fields in the Editor behave as `lazy()`.
-The preview modal will be refreshed automatically each time the focus is taken out of a field (e.g. pressing the `Tab` key or clicking away).
+By default, the Editor sidebar is not reactive: updating the fields won't automatically refresh the preview iframe.
+You may enable the `showAutoRefreshToggle` option in the [configuration](./configuration.md) to add a checkbox in the header of the sidebar.
+The checkbox lets users opt into the auto-refresh behavior.

+Additionally, you may choose between two auto-refresh strategies with the `autoRefreshStrategy`:

+- `simple`: The default strategy, which makes all fields in the sidebar behave as `lazy()`, without any other configuration.
+The preview modal is refreshed automatically each time the focus is taken out of a field (e.g. pressing the `Tab` key or clicking away).
+Because the preview iframe renders a full Blade view, this is a good compromise between user experience and performance.
+- `reactive`: The alternative strategy, which lets you make fields `lazy()` or `reactive()` as needed.
+Any field not explicitly configured as lazy or reactive will not trigger a refresh.

+**Important**: Making all fields reactive will have a significant performance penalty and add unnecessary strain on your Web server.

 **Note**: Options marked as experimental may break in future releases.